DeclanHoare/shelltris/README.md

 game's functionality, although since I don't have a Mac OS 10 computer I may have broken compatibility with that operating system in the process.
-It uses a small C helper, getch, which must be built for your operating system.
-It can also take advantage of a configuration directory at /var/games/shelltris if it is present and writable.
-Both of these can be handled by Autotools by running:
+It can take advantage of a configuration directory at /var/games/shelltris if it is present and writable.
+This can be handled by Autotools by running:

 `autoreconf -i`